 the environment and public health.

-My current work emphasizes the use of scientific data in forming effective
+My work focuses on the use of scientific data in forming effective

 I have extensive experience with chemicals regulation in